We’ve all experienced that ‘auto-pilot’ moment—the one that happens when you’re driving down the road and your mind wanders to some far-off place.

 Time and space utterly diffuse as you free-fall into a dream-like reality.

-Then, as if pulled by the jerk at the end of a safety tether, you snap out of it and are suddenly aware that you are still behind the wheel.
-Somehow, despite your missing in action, the car continued moving safely down the road.
+Then suddenly, as if by a jerk at the end of a safety tether, you snap out of it and become aware that you are still behind the wheel.
+Somehow, despite you being missing in action, the car continued moving safely down the road.

-That loosely describes my life over the past few years.
-I’ve made forward movement, but with less attention and intention than the journey deserves.
+That experience loosely describes my life over the past few years.
+I’ve somehow managed forward movement, but with less attention and intention than the journey deserves.

-That truth led me repeatedly to the same nagging questions.
+That notion led me repeatedly to the same nagging questions.
 What do I actually have to say?
 Who in their right mind would be interested in reading about MY life?

 And what about the people who actually know my story and the mess I made of my life?

 As I pondered those questions, I heard Him softly whisper the answer to my heart: THIS IS NOT ABOUT YOU—It never was.